“New England is quite as large a lump of earth as my heart can really take in.”

 With autumn officially arriving on September 22nd, we turn our sights to fall fun in the White Mountains.
 There’s arguably no better place in America to catch THE show as nature goes through her annual ritual of changing colors and shedding leaves.
-The White Mountains are already becoming a colorful tapestry of brilliant reds, oranges and yellows amongst the greens.
-You owe it to yourself to see it in person because a photo on a computer or TV screen can’t possibly compete with the wide open spaces of the great outdoors.
+The White Mountains are already becoming a colorful tapestry of brilliant reds, oranges, and yellows amongst the greens.
+You owe it to yourself to see it in person because a photo on a computer or TV screen can’t possibly compete with the wide-open spaces of the great outdoors.
 The official New Hampshire Tourism website offers a foliage tracker to help guests determine the best time to see this spectacle: http://www.visitnh.gov/vacation-ideas/Foliage-Tracker/

 A ride on the Kancamangus Highway is a must this time of year.
 Just as glorious is the view from the Conway Scenic Railroad or the Mount Washington Auto Road.
-Of course, you never have to venture far from your room at the Christmas Farm Inn and Spa to find a beautiful nature scenes to enjoy, plus this is a great time of year to gather around the fire pit, roast S’mores and gaze up at the stars after dark.
+Of course, you never have to venture far from your room at the Christmas Farm Inn and Spa to find beautiful nature scenes to enjoy, plus this is a great time of year to gather around the fire pit, roast S’mores, and gaze up at the stars after dark.

 October will bring the popular Return of the Pumpkin People, a village-wide bit of fun in which local businesses recreate scenes from classic pop culture and compete to determine which display is the best.
-Christmas Farm Inn and Spa has always performed quite well in the annual contest/art show, winning first place last year.
+Christmas Farm Inn and Spa have always performed quite well in the annual contest/art show, winning first place last year.
 The pressure’s on to top ourselves!

 The witching season delights those who enjoy Halloween fun.
 For the older kids, the Ghoullog at Cranmore Mountain puts a terrifying twist on role-playing.
 Smaller ones enjoy finding their way out of one of The Maize at Sherman Farm, rated one of the best mazes in New England by Yankee Magazine.